Thai classical dancing

 © Michelle Chaplow

-This year, 2014 Loy Krathong is celebrated on the 7th of November, a perfect month with gentle breezes cooling the air and dispersing the aromatic fragrances of frangipanis, orchids and lemon grass along the riverbanks.
+This year, Loy Krathong takes place on the 14th, 15th and 16th of November 2024, a perfect month with gentle breezes cooling the air and dispersing the aromatic fragrances of frangipanis, orchids and lemon grass along the riverbanks.
 This is the time to relish those balmy Asian nights.
 The Thai word Loy means “to float” and a Krathong is a “leaf cup”, making this the “Floating Leaf Cup” festival.
 The “leaf cups” are exquisitely crafted with a base of lush green hand woven banana leaves and then filled with exotic flowers, candles, incense and often a small coin for luck.
 In recent times this small coin has been discouraged, as small children were jumping into the fast flowing, river to try and retrieve the coins.
 Krathongs can be bought just before the festival in markets, street stalls and flower shops throughout the city.

 At the five star legendary Hotel Mandarin Oriental in Bangkok, with its privileged position on the banks of the Chao Phraya River, a team of over 500 staff is dedicated to the preparation of this unforgettable event.
 Spectacular little Krathong floaters are carefully prepared in house, so that each and every guest has an individual work of art ready to greet the moon on the big night.